femou1/pb-handbooks/tms_handbook.md

 ![Screenshot_67|690x408](upload://6N7PK9gnvILTF55GwltiT9Lkr.png)

 The E-Coolant door has an integrity system that is health-based.
-Upon reaching 0 health, the door will malfunction and open partially for a short period of time, before falling down and temporarily locking itself while it is self-repairing.
+Upon reaching 0 health, the door will malfunction and open partially for a short period, before falling down and temporarily locking itself while it is self-repairing.

 It is important to take advantage of this when TMS is not controlling E-Coolant.
 It is just as important to protect the door by deploying fields in front of it to block bullets from passing into the door.
-The door self-repairs itself after not taking damage for 5 seconds, and will continue to heal itself until it takes damage again or reaches max health.
+The door self-repairs itself after not taking damage for 5 seconds and will continue to heal itself until it takes damage again or reaches max health.

 </div>
 [/details]